davideaiello/CI22-23_s303296/lab3/README.md

 ##### Results optimal strategy
 - INFO:root:The best strategy is<function GabriG_strategy> with 100.0% winrate (fitness)

+### Alternative
+I also wrote an alternative with respect to the previous part in which a genome is made off two parameters, alpha and beta.
+This two parameter determine the strategy which will be played based on the range in which they fall(see the function ``build_strategy``).
+The idea in this case is not starting from already hard coded rules but exploit very simple choices in order to find a sort of their combination which can provide a good result.
+In this case I didn't take into account the bound k.

+For example, againts `pure_random`, we obtain this result:

+- the best winrate is 68.0 with paramter: alpha 0.3 - beta 0.72

 ## 3) MinMax
 - In order to write the minmax strategy I started from this code found online: